Frequently Asked Questions

 For parents seeking treatment for their child: While a collaborative approach is valued at Jasper Psychotherapy & Co., a counselor’s duty is to the client (the child).
 Confidentiality and privacy will be provided to the client regardless of age to ensure a trusting relationship.
 Separate parental updates on treatment will always be provided upon request, and parents are expected to be available for consultation at the counselor’s request.

-Does your office offer support for children and families actively going through high-conflict divorce or separation?
+Does your office offer support for children and families actively going through divorce or separation?